Bite Mark Analysis

 - Laceration — a puncture wound

-In addition, there are several different types of impressions that can be left by teeth, depending on the pressure applied by the biter.
+Since several different types of impressions can be left by teeth, depending on the pressure applied by the biter, the forensic dentist notes these as well.
 A clear impression means that there was significant pressure; an obvious bite signifies medium pressure; and a noticeable impression means that the biter used violent pressure to bite down.

-Once investigators have identified a suspect, they obtain a warrant to take a mold of his or her teeth as well as photos of the mouth in various stages of opening and biting.
+Once investigators have identified a suspect, they obtain a warrant to take a mold of their teeth, as well as photos of the mouth in various stages of opening and biting.
 They then compare transparencies of the mold with those of the bite-mark cast, and photos of both the bite mark and the suspect's teeth are compared to look for similarities.